melvincarvalho/libAuthentication/README.markdown

 _libAuthentication_ has a copy of foaf-ssl.org's certificate which is used in the authentication process.

+Note that if you wish to use another delegated identity verification service (for instance 'auth.my-profile.eu'), you maye need to change line 4 as :

+    $auth = new Authentication_FoafSSLDelegate(TRUE, NULL, Authentication_URL::parse('https://auth.my-profile.eu'));

+Then you'd change the login link to :

+    echo '<a href="https://auth.my-profile.eu/auth/index.php?authreqissuer=http://fusionforge.int-evry.fr/libauthentication/index.php">Click here to Login</a>';

+This will ensure that you wish to verify the server's response signature according to the proper certificate already present in Authentication_X509CertRepo.php

 --------------------------------------------------------------------------------

 3. A more complex setup